 Don’t worry, it’s simpler than you’d think.

-The Four Types of Spending in Fixed/Flex
+The Four Types of Spending in Flex Budgeting

 All your dollars are not created equal.
 Spending money on, say, keeping a roof over your head is a bit more important than ordering that sweet hoodie you were served on Insta.
-Fixed/Flex is about making sure you have your basics covered so you can confidently and presently spend your money.
+Flex Budgeting is about making sure you have your basics covered so you can confidently and presently spend your money.
 The four categories:

 Non-Monthly.
 Also called “periodic” or “sinking” expenses, these are costs that happen occasionally and are somewhat predictable.
 Think of travel, gifts, car maintenance, and activities for your kids.
 They can also include “unforeseen” but somewhat routine costs such as parking tickets.

-Setting up Fixed/Flex
+Setting up Flex Budgeting

-The most difficult part of the Fixed/Flex system is setting it up.
+The most difficult part of the Flex Budgeting system is setting it up.
 You have to front load a bit of work in order to have a more hands off approach in the months to come.
 While we will describe the following steps in the context of Monarch, you can do this manually if you prefer.

 Step 1: Gather all of your accounts